cytoscape/cytoscape-manual/docs/App_Manager.md

 -   **Uninstall** an app.
 This deletes the app from your computer.
-If you want to reinstall the app, you will have to find it again in the **Install from App Store** tab or in the App Store site and reinstall it there.
+If you want to reinstall the app, you will have to find it again in the **Install Apps** tab or find it in the App Store site and reinstall it from there.

 -   **Disable** an app.
 This temporarily disables the app.
 The app stays on your computer, but Cytoscape does not load it.
 You can enable the